Fake-News-Capstone/fake_news_capstone/README.md

     - Record

 ### Hypothesis
-- Fake news articals are more prone to be more polarized and subjective.
+- Fake news articals are more prone to be polarized and subjective.

 ### Target variable
 - is_fake (If the news article is fake news)